-Worldstudio has won leading industry awards and been featured in books on graphic design such as Conscientious Objectives: Designing for an Ethical Message and Citizen Designer: Perspectives on Design Responsibility, and in publications such as Communication Arts, Metropolis, Graphics International and Eye.
+Worldstudio’s work has won leading industry awards and has been featured in books on design and social change and in publications such as The New York Times, Fast Company, Metropolis, Communication Arts and Eye.
 Mark and Worldstudio have been twice selected for the prestigious “ID Forty” award, an annual listing of leading innovators in the design industry chosen by ID: The Magazine of International Design.

 He was recently included on the Public Interest Design 100 list, representing one-hundred people and teams working at the intersection of design and service.

 Mark currently serves on the advisory board for desigNYC and the committee of the Times Square Arts Advisors.
 He also served on the national board of AIGA, the professional association for design.